wdawson/okta.github.io/_source/_posts/2018-03-30-everything-you-need-to-know-about-the-twelve-factor-app.md

 The problem with multi-factor authentication, however, is the same exact problem you'd have implementing twelve-factor authentication as well: it's annoying.

-I'll give you an example: when I log into my banking account, I'm *always* prompted to enter an SMS code from my phone.
+I'll give you an example: when I log into my bank account, I'm *always* prompted to enter an SMS code from my phone.
 It doesn't matter if I've just been away from my computer for 30 minutes, I've always got to re-authenticate using my second factor each and every time.

 This gets annoying really quick.

 To help solve this problem, some really smart people got together and decided to coin the term "adaptive multi-factor authentication", which refers to the strategy of only prompting users for multi-factor authentication *when needed* (eg: being adaptive about it).

-For example: let's say I log into my banking website from my house and authenticate with a second factor (like an SMS code).
+For example: let's say I log into my bank website from my house and authenticate with a second factor (like an SMS code).

-The website I'm visiting can remember my public IP, my browser, and some other facts about me so that the next time I log in, if these details are the same, the banking website can still trust me and not require me to enter an SMS code again.
+The website I'm visiting can remember my public IP, my browser, and some other facts about me so that the next time I log in, if these details are the same, the bank website can still trust me and not require me to enter an SMS code again.

 By combining modern techniques like machine learning with simple user context it is possible to relax multi-factor requirements while still retaining a high level of security and a maximum amount of usability.